 Way back in the 4th grade, I wrote a report about whooping cranes and their declining numbers.
-That set me on a decades-long quest to see an actual whooping crane in the wild, a dream which has now come true twice in the past few years.
-The first time was in my very own neighborhood in North Florida (I know, I couldn’t believe it either!) and the second was in coastal Texas.
+That set me on a decades-long quest to see an actual whooping crane in the wild, a dream which has now come true twice.
+The first was in my very own neighborhood in North Florida (I know, I couldn’t believe it either!) and the second was in coastal Texas.
 That sighting required a boat.

-My first job in high school was as a hostess at Cattleman’s Ranch restaurant (not the fictional one in the ABC sitcom Fresh Off the Boat, just to be clear).
+My first job in high school was as a hostess at Cattleman’s Ranch restaurant (not the fictional one in the sitcom Fresh Off the Boat, just to be clear).
 My original manager there encouraged me to wear short skirts and smile widely at the male customers while escorting them to their tables for bargain-priced filet mignon and garlic chicken.
 He was fired shortly thereafter and replaced by a chain-smoking woman named Faye.

 And there you have it–(just about) everything that’s worth knowing about me.
 If there’s anything you think I missed, feel free to ask!

 *States still on the “not yet visited” list: Alaska, Idaho, Montana, North Dakota, Oregon, South Dakota, and Washington.
 And don’t ask me how a California girl has yet to travel farther north up the west coast than Marin.
 No, really, don’t–it’s kind of embarrassing I haven’t, to be honest.

 Want to get in touch with me?
 Here’s how…